 We record all derivatives on the balance sheet at fair value.
-Changes in the fair value of derivatives are recognized in earnings as Other (expense) income, net.
+Changes in the fair value of derivatives are recognized in earnings as "Other expense, net".
 From time to time, we enter into foreign exchange forward contracts to mitigate the effect of gains and losses generated by the foreign currency forecast transactions related to certain operating expenses and re-measurement of certain assets and liabilities denominated in foreign currencies.
 These derivatives do not qualify as hedges.
 Changes in the fair value of these foreign exchange forward contracts are offset largely by re-measurement of the underlying assets and liabilities.
-As of September 30, 2020, foreign exchange forward contracts had a notional principal amount of \$7.5 million and as of the three months ended September 30, 2020 there were gains of less than \$0.1 million.
-These contracts have maturities of less than 30 days.
-Changes in the fair value of these foreign exchange forward contracts are offset largely by re-measurement of, 2019, we did not have any forward foreign currency contracts outstanding.
+As of December 31, 2020, foreign exchange forward contracts had a notional principal amount of \$22.7 million.
+Unrealized gains recorded in the condensed consolidated statement of operations from these transactions during the three and six months ended December 31, 2020 were \$0.1 million and \$0.1 million, respectively.
+Realized gains and losses recorded in the condensed consolidated statement of operations from these transactions during the three and six months ended December 31, 2020 were \$0.3 million and \$0.4 million, respectively.
+These contracts have maturities of less than 40 days.
+Changes in the fair value of these foreign exchange forward contracts are offset largely by re-measurement of the underlying assets and liabilities.
+At December 31, 2019, we did not have any forward foreign currency contracts outstanding.

-Foreign currency transaction gains and losses from operations was a loss of \$1.2 million and a gain of \$0.6 million for the three months ended September 30, 2020 and 2019, respectively.
+Foreign currency transaction gains and losses from operations was a loss of \$1.3 million and a loss of \$0.8 million for the three months ended December 31, 2020 and 2019, respectively.
+Foreign currency transaction gains and losses from operations was a loss of \$2.4 million and a loss of \$0.2 million for the six months ended December 31, 2020 and 2019, respectively.